marciokriiger/jsf-crud-movie/README.md

 ## How to import

-After clone, unzip the project.
-On Eclipse IDE, choose "inport project from folder or directory" and select the project.
+Import... -> General -> Project from Folder or Archive.

+### Configure aspects of the project

+- Right click on the project -> Properties
+- Project Aspects
+- In Runtimes, select the application server

 ## Meta